Responsibility

 • Corporate investments: We will seek to reduce the carbon intensity of majority‐controlled corporate investments, working with the operational teams to develop robust ESG strategies that reflect Aermont’s own ambitions.

-Aermont’s team comprises a diverse group of professionals representing over 18 nationalities, with a variety of skills, expertise and experience, as well as geographic and cultural backgrounds.
+Aermont’s team comprises a diverse group of professionals, with a variety of skills, expertise and experience, as well as geographic and cultural backgrounds.
 Aermont tracks various diversity indicators and has policies in place to support a diverse and inclusive workforce at every level of the organisation.
 We also support the Girls are INvestors (GAIN) Empower Internship Programme in partnership with Level 20 to help foster young talent and gender diversity in the industry.
 2024 marked our first year of participation – two female university students completed a six-week internship in our London office.
-They will be joining the Investment Team as Analysts in September 2025.
-Two new interns will start in June 2025.
+They joined the Investment Team as Analysts in September 2025.

 Strong governance and discipline are foundations of Aermont’s investment approach.
 Key principles include, among others: (i) skilled and dedicated professionals, (ii) transparency, (iii) the prioritisation of capital preservation, (iv) rigorous investment and operational policies and procedures, (v) strong alignments of interest, and (vi) appropriate independence for certain key functions.